BasedAlex/online-shopping/README.md

-# Nothing's here just yet
+# Current version is available at https://based-shopping.netlify.app/